vincentchang102/food-blog/README.md

  - way to add tags, filter, search for
  - way to follow people
  - way to like and save posts
-Things to add in the future:
+ - add tagging to posts and sorting from blog posts and recipes Things to add in the future:
- - way to reccomend posts based on
+ - way to reccomend posts based on likes and saved
- -